Nexenta/cibs/README.md

 * `install` - install files into proto directory.
 * `clean` - remove all stamps and working directory (`./work` by default)

+Each target in the list above depends on previous target.
+Yes, except `clean`.

 `clean` has [double-colon rule](http://www.gnu.org/software/make/manual/html_node/Double_002dColon.html) and by default it is: